 Les Cruzelles Lalande de Pomerol - a true copy of La Chenade with a little more concentration.
 Impressive stuff.
 91+p.

-Montlandrie Castillon Cotes de Bordeaux - earthy flavours, ripe cherry fruit, fine support by oak.
+Montlandrie Castillon Cotes de Bordeaux - earthy flavors, ripe cherry fruit, fine support by oak.
 90p.

 Tertre Roteboeuf